Blog

 Consideration 2: Different Concepts of Scheduling

-How to Face It
+How to Address It

 Consideration 4: Different Musical "Common Sense"

-Musician playing guitar on a dimly lit stage
+A musician playing guitar on a dimly lit stage

 Photo by Yvette de Wit on Unsplash

-Let me share a personal story briefly.
+Let me share something personal.

-How to Find Foreign Members
+How to Find Foreign Band Members

 1. Search on Membo

-2. Go to Session Bars and Jam Sessions
+2. Visit Session Bars and Jam Sessions

 3. Foreign Community Events